Courage in Motion

 From the looks of her, cancer hasn’t got a thing on Michelle Flattery.
 A slim, petite, brown-haired bundle of energy, Flattery moves all the time, parenting three young kids and working as a fitness instructor.

-But two years ago, cancer snuck up on this very full and busy life.
+But several years ago, cancer snuck up on this very full and busy life.
 Determined to beat the disease, Flattery unwittingly discovered a strength cancer couldn't sap.
 Now, with the support of Mary Greeley Medical Center and Ames Racquet & Fitness Center (ARFC), she's determined to share that insight—and hope—with other cancer patients, survivors and caregivers.

 First treatment, then the gym

-Two years ago the stomach ache, as well as hot flashes and tiredness, that troubled Flattery, then 39, for years grew strong enough that she went to the doctor.
+Several years ago the stomach ache, as well as hot flashes and tiredness, that troubled Flattery, then 39, for years grew strong enough that she went to the doctor.
 That visit led to a CAT scan and a diagnosis of stage 3 non-Hodgkin's lymphoma; the tumor was the size of a softball and had spread to her spleen.

 At the time, her kids were ages three, nine and 12.
 Flattery had a part-time job as a spinning and Pilates instructor at the ARFC, and considered herself healthy.
 "The hardest thing, and the first thing you think of, is the kids," she says.
 "I thought, 'What would they do without a mother?
 Would my husband replace me?'"